 Assistive Listening Devices are available on a first-come, first-served basis for those participating in lectures or other events in the Great Hall.
 For all other programs or tours, they are available by request.

-American Sign Language interpretation is provided for Collection Highlights tours on the third Saturday of each month from 2 pm – 3 pm.
-Sign Language interpretation for all other programs and tours is offered upon request with advanced notice based on availability.
+Sign Language interpretation for all programs and tours is offered upon request with advanced notice based on availability.
 Please contact us.

 Listen to our free verbal description audio tour.
-Additional free audio tours that include audio label text and verbal description for selected artworks from the museum’s permanent collection, are available for download on Android or Apple devices.
+Additional free audio tours that include audio label text for selected artworks from the museum’s permanent collection are available for download on Android or Apple devices.
 Devices pre-loaded with the audio tours, to use during your visit to the museum, are available for check-out from Guest Services at no cost.

 Free tactile and multisensory tours of the museum are offered upon request with advanced notice based on availability.
 To schedule a tour, please contact us.

 EnChroma colorblind glasses are available for guests who are colorblind to use at no cost during their museum visit.
 The museum can provide glasses for indoor and outdoor viewing in adult and youth sizes, and there are also fit-over glasses available for guests who wear regular glasses.

 These glasses are available for check-out at the Guest Services desks in the Garrison Lobby, as well as the south lobby.
 To check-out, please present a form of ID to leave at the Guest Services desk while you use the glasses during your museum visit.
 Color-blind glasses are supported by Neff and Scarlett Basore.